 - How to train 3rd-party IT professionals when accessing the in-scope equipment for repairs

-Complying with the HIPAA Security Rule
+How do I comply with the HIPAA Security Rule?

 We have prepared a checklist to help you understand how to comply with the HIPAA Security Rule.
 Although this checklist should not be considered comprehensive, it will help to organize your position on the various safeguards.